qianteng/JQXXXX/README.md

 **To get started, we will demonstrate an example here to your name to `JQXXXX/kaggle/collaborators.txt`**

 1. First, download this repo to your local machine.
 You can choose to use either command-line-interface (CLI) or third-party repo management apps (such as GitHub Desktop or SourceTree).
-2.
+Here I will use CTL.
+2. `$ git checkout -b YOUR_NAME`
+3. add your name to the `collaborators.txt` file
+4. Now if you type `$ git status`, you will see something like `	modified:   collaborators.txt`
+5. To add this commit, do `$ git add collaborators.txt` or `$ git add .` to include all changes.
+6. Then you need to commit this change with some message: `$ git commit -m "add name: YOUR_NAME"`
+7. Than go to `master` by `$ git checkout master`
+8. Merge with your local branch by `$ git merge YOUR_NAME`
+9. Now, you've successfully made changes **on your local machine's master repo**.
+The next step is the push this change to GitHub: `$ git push`